aragon/aragon-id/README.md

 Slightly modified version of [Nick Johnson's `DeedHolder`](https://gist.github.com/Arachnid/3acaf6ed437ee79e8e894b2ce5e82441).

 The `DeedHolder` acts as a holding repository for deeds (created by the auction registrar for each registration).
-Once transferred, deeds, and their corresponding ENS domains, are locked to the `DeedHolder` until the original registrar is replaced.
-This prevents the domain owner from being able to both control the ENS domain directly, as well as disabling their ability to call the registrar's `finalizeAuction()` or `transfer()` to re-gain full control of the domain.
+Once transferred, deeds, and their corresponding ENS nodes, are locked to the `DeedHolder` until the original registrar is replaced.
+This prevents the node owner from being able to control the ENS node directly and also disables their ability to call the registrar's `finalizeAuction()` or `transfer()` to re-gain full control of the node.

-Given that the migration process to the new registrar is unknown at this time and may require multiple operations, ownership of the deed will need to be transferred to a contract whose logic is similarly unknown.
-This new owner in charge of the migration should be decided by a governance mechanism, such as a community multisig.
-Once the migration is complete, the deed should again be locked to ensure that the domain cannot be tampered with.
+Given that the migration process to the new registrar is unknown at this time and may require multiple operations, ownership of the deed will need to be transferred to a contract whose logic is likewise unknown.
+This new owner in charge of the migration would ideally be decided via some governance mechanism, such as a community multisig.
+Once the migration is complete, the deed should again be locked to ensure that the node cannot be tampered with.

 Functions:
     - `claim(bytes32 node)`: Re-claim the deed from the `DeedHolder` when the original registrar has been replaced by a new registrar
     - `owner(bytes32 node) returns(address)`: Returns the current owner of the deed
-    - `transfer(bytes32 node, address newOwner)`: Transfer ownership of the deed (once the deed becomes claimable)
+    - `transfer(bytes32 node, address newOwner)`: Transfer ownership of the deed (note that the new "owner" still has no access to the deed until it becomes claimable)

 #### DelegatingDeedHolder (is DeedHolder)

-A `DeedHolder` that allows the owner of the deed to set a "manager" for the domain (i.e. become the owner of the ENS node) to allow an external party or contract to manage subdomain registrations.
+A `DeedHolder` that allows the owner of the deed to set a "manager" for the node (i.e. become the owner of the ENS node) to allow an external party or contract to manage subnode registrations.

-Using the `DeedHolder` by itself will make it impossible for any future changes to be made to the ENS node, as the process of transferring the deed also sets the `DeedHolder` as the owner of the node.
+Using the `DeedHolder` by itself makes it impossible for any future changes to be made to the held ENS node, as the process of transferring the deed also sets the `DeedHolder` as the owner of the node.